50 Years of the Indian Civil Rights Act

 This symposium—50 years of the Indian Civil Rights Act—will bring much needed attention to the protection and denial of the civil rights of Native Americans in the fifty years since Congress passed the Indian Civil Rights Act in 1968.
 The format invites us to listen to and learn from Indian people's stories and perspectives on a wide range of civil rights and human rights issues.
 We will also hear from governmental leaders, Indian law scholars, and others about what we all can do to help protect Native people in the future.

-Among the confirmed presenters are Professor Richard B. Collins of the University of Colorado at Boulder and Professor David E. Wilkins of the University of Minnesota.
+Among the presenters are Professor Richard B. Collins of the University of Colorado at Boulder, Professor David E. Wilkins of the University of Minnesota, and the Honorable Commissioner Debo P. Adegbile of the United States Commission on Civil Rights.

 Early registration is strongly recommended.